Asice-Cloud/DS/README.md

 **3.Hash :** solutions of hash conflicts

-    (by the way, hash is easy for mathematical expert, so that we just implement with c language)
+    (by the way, hash is easy for mathematical learner, so that we just implement with c language)

 > **3.5.
 Practice:**  ***Hash Map by cpp*** : (what a fucking hard work)
 >